About

 Founding editors/editorial board — Scott Cheshire | Matilda Lin Berke | R.K.
 Hegelman | Andres Cordoba | Latif Askia Ba | J.T.
 Price

-Associate editors — Arina Kole | B.E.
+Associate story editor — B.E.
 St. John

 Donor roll

-Opening (updated 10/1/26) for poetry submissions for our second issue on November 3rd, 2025.
-We will close on December 15th, 2025, or once we reach 200 submissions.
-The second issue is slated to publish in March 2026.
+Opening (updated 5/5/26) for poetry and prose submissions for our third issue on May 24th, 2026.
+We will close on June 1st, 2026, or once we reach ~200 submissions.
+Big Score No. 3 is slated to publish in October 2026.

->>> Submissions received before November 3rd, 2025 will not be read. <<<
+>>> Submissions received before May 24th, 2026 will not be read. <<<

 Stay tuned here, or on IG or Bluesky.

-Only send work in one category per submission period.
+–> Only send work in one category per submission period.

 For all published work, the Contributor grants to Big Score “First North American Serial Rights” (FNASR) to the Work.
 Big Score is granted the exclusive right to publish the Work for the first time in print in North America.
 All rights revert to the Contributor upon publication.